Consensys/defi-score/whitepaper.md

 ## Overview of Permissionless Lending Protocols
+Permissionless lending protocols are systems that allow users to lend and borrow various different digital assets typically through so-called “smart contracts” on the Ethereum blockchain.
+These “smart contracts” are not contracts in the legal sense; rather, they are computer code that effectively lives and executes on the Ethereum blockchain.
+Users that lend assets are distributed the interest earned from their loans.
+Borrowers post collateral, typically greater than the value of the loan, and pay a variable interest rate.
+Some examples of permissionless lending protocols include Compound, dYdX and Nuo.

 ### Smart Contract Risk
 Smart Contract Risk is the main contributor to counterparty risk in DeFi.
 While DeFi is often referred to as trustless, a user of a DeFi platform must trust the smart contract they are interacting with.
 A smart contract could be opaque to a user, which means a user is trusting the contract code in the same way a user trusts any web 2.0 infrastructure.
-There is also the risk that a smart contract is hacked because it is insecure, which has grave financial implications for any and all users of the hacked protocol, including, for example, loss of all collateral locked in the protocol.
+There is also the risk that a smart contract is hacked because it is insecure, which has grave financial implications for any and all users of the hacked contract, including, for example, loss of all collateral locked in the contract.
 Our proposed model looks at two elements of smart contract risk.

 #### Code Security
 The security of smart contracts are extremely important when evaluating the risk of users losing funds that are stored in a smart contract when interacting with many DeFi platforms.
 As the ecosystem has learned, errors in smart contracts can result in significant financial damage.
-For example, the so-called “DAO hack” was an attack launched against a project commonly referred to as “The DAO,” which was an early example of a Decentralized Autonomous Organization ‐‐ i.e., a “virtual” organization embodied in smart contracts on the Ethereum blockchain.
-On June 17, 2016, an unknown individual or group began rapidly diverting ETH from The DAO, causing approximately 3.6 million ETH—1/3 of The DAO’s total ETH—to move from The DAO’s Ethereum Blockchain address to an Ethereum Blockchain address controlled by the attacker.
+For example, the so-called “DAO hack” was an attack launched against a project commonly referred to as “The DAO,” which was an early example of a Decentralized Autonomous Organization ‐‐ i.e., a “virtual” organization embodied in smart contracts on the Ethereum blockchain.<sup>3</sup> On June 17, 2016, an unknown individual or group began rapidly diverting ETH from The DAO, causing approximately 3.6 million ETH—1/3 of The DAO’s total ETH—to move from The DAO’s Ethereum Blockchain address to an Ethereum Blockchain address controlled by the attacker.<sup>4</sup>

 While no smart contract can be guaranteed as safe and free of bugs, a thorough code audit and formal verification process from a reputable security firm helps uncover critical, high severity bugs that otherwise could result in financial harm to users.
 Bug bounty programs are another positive indicator that the development team takes security seriously by incentivizing independent security researchers to discover protocol bugs, ultimately allowing for a more widespread security review.